 You’d have to make plans to counter the difficulties of dealing with global partners and implement a strong operational process that simplifies onboarding, communication, payments, and more.

-Consider the timeline (shown below) of Fiverr, an online marketplace for freelance services and observe how they improved their value proposition over the years.
+Consider the timeline (shown below) of Fiverr, an online marketplace for on-demand freelance services and observe how they improved their value proposition over the years.

 Information Source – Wikipedia, Graphic Credit – FATbit

 Many of the benefits that come from working in a team environment are absent in the gig economy.
 Freelancers are on their own to conjure up their creative genius.
 That’s where the owner of a gig economy business can swoop in and look to create a sense of community by connecting freelancers with each other.

 LinkedIn Groups for Freelance Professionals

 Setting up a LinkedIn group or organizing global meetups could strengthen the community.
 A content and appreciated group of freelancers will recommend you to their peers and help popularize your business in the industry.

 Freelancers are a busy and self-sufficient lot.
 They’re often juggling multiple things at a time from marketing and customer support to financial planning and more.
 As such, they have little room to cram more activities into an already busy schedule.
 It’s a good idea to avoid sharing lengthy version of terms and conditions.

 An attempt should be to make it easy for freelancers to work with you.
 A marketplace for freelance professionals that’s self-intuitive and easily manageable is often the most successful.
 For example, Uber allows its drivers to set their availability, interact with passengers, and manage their account all with ease.

 For most people, gigs are a way to earn quick income by doing something they love without expending all their energies.
 That’s considering they’re paid on time.
 The last thing a freelancer wants is a payment delay for the services offered.